ro-the-creator/M2-Final-Project--NYC-Stakeholders/README.md

 ![](https://assets.codepen.io/5102/NYC_Health-logo.png)
 <p align='center'>
 The NYC Department of Health and Mental Hygiene, or DOHMH, is a government agency and one of the largest public health agencies in the world.
-They are untrusted with promoting awareness on health by providing public services, like investigating disease spread, providing health inspections, and setting up no-cost health clinics in neighborhoods where they are most needed.
+They are entrusted with promoting awareness of health by providing public services, like investigating disease spread, providing health inspections, and setting up no-cost health clinics in neighborhoods where they are most needed.
 </p>

 <p align='center'>